devutkarsh/blog.github.io/content/post/istio-service-mesh-in-kubernetes.md

 categories:
 - tech
 ---
+Setting up Istio Service Mesh on Kubernetes
+---
 Getting a kubernetes cluster up and running is fairly easy now.
 But I've seen challenges like -
 - How to moinitor the network flow & health?
 - How to ingress traffic is microservices ?
 - How to do canary deployments & prevent downtimes?
+- How to perform Auth on incoming requests?

 Then I came across this amazing service-mesh bundle for my infrastucture layer specially made for distributed systems running on Kubernetes.
 Kuberentes has made container orchestration a cake and then istio is the cherry on the cake that all DevOps need!